-- Understanding Packet queues and latency
+- Understanding packet buffering and its effect on network latency

 - Why do network elements have queues?

-- Impacts of queuing packets?
+- Impacts of queuing packets

 - How Netflix actually behaves on a network (hint: it’s not a stream)